MaxLogic/maxEventNexus/spec.md

   end;
 ```

 *`aWindowUs=0` means coalesce within a single dispatch cycle; `>0` uses a time window.
 Values <1000 µs or negative are treated as 0.
-Coalesced dispatch must be scheduled via `IMLAsync.RunDelayed` rather than blocking sleeps.*
+Coalesced dispatch must be scheduled via `ImaxAsync.RunDelayed` rather than blocking sleeps.*

 ### 8.5 Main‑Thread Assurance